EMT/Manifesto/README.md

 # Fieldwork Manifesto

+A few pointers to keep us focussed on making Fieldwork into what we want it to be.

 - Keep it simple, do it well
 - Be better, not bigger
 - Have a sense of adventure